 The State of Wisconsin considers sexual intercourse with a minor to be unlawful, regardless of "consent".
-A person who engages in felony "unlawful" sexual intercourse as described in the Wisconsin Penal Code does so without effective consent as defined by the College's Sexual Misconduct Policy.
-Specifically, there is no effective consent under the College's Sexual Misconduct Policy (the "minor") is under the age of eighteen, and the other party is more than three years older than the minor.
+A person who engages in felony "unlawful" sexual intercourse as described in the Wisconsin Penal Code does so without effective consent as defined by the University's Sexual Misconduct Policy.
+Specifically, there is no effective consent under the University's Sexual Misconduct Policy where one party (the "minor") is under the age of eighteen, and the other party is more than three years older than the minor.